NeIIor/comp-lang/README.md

 This is the English version of the documentation.
 It describes the structure and usage of the compiler in detail.

-(In programm i have lib windows.h, so you can compile only on Windows and i have flag -m32 because i have 32-bit compiler g++, and if you have 64-bit you can just delete 8 line in CMakeLists.txt)
+**In programm I have lib windows.h, so you can compile only on Windows and i have flag -m32 because i have 32-bit compiler g++, and if you have 64-bit you can just delete 8 line in CMakeLists.txt**